rlanzafame/test_push_workshop_template/content/lessons/5_workflows.md

     offset: 0
   start: 6
 ---
-# Build online with GitHub Actions
+# Build online with GitHub

 You may be familiar with GitHub Actions: it is a widely used continuous integration tool which can easily and automatically publish your Jupyter Book as a website.
 This lesson is designed to get you familiar with GitHub Actions in your Jupyter Book and learn how to manipulate them.